Equal opportunity: Different types

 There are different concepts lumped under equality of opportunity.

-Formal equality of opportunity is a lack of (unfair) direct discrimination.
-It requires that deliberate discrimination be relevant and meritocratic.
-For instance, job interviews should only discriminate against applicants for job incompetence.
-Universities should not accept a less-capable applicant instead of a more-capable applicant who can't pay tuition.
+Formal equality of opportunity describes equal opportunities based only on merit but these opportunities should not depend on your identity such as gender or race.
+Formal equality does not guarantee equal outcomes for groups or equal representation of groups, but requires that deliberate discrimination be only meritocratic.
+For instance, job interviews should only discriminate against applicants based on job competence.
+Meritocratic universities should not accept a less-capable applicant instead of a more-capable applicant who cannot pay tuition.
+Formal equality can be called racial color blindness and gender blindness.

-Substantive equality of opportunity is absence of indirect discrimination.
-It requires that society be fair and meritocratic.
-For instance, a person should not be more likely to die at work because they were born in a country with corrupt labor law enforcement.
-No one should have to drop out of school because their family needs of a full-time carer or wage earner.
+Substantive equality describes equal outcomes for groups or equal representation of identities such as gender or race.
+Substantive does not guarantee equality of opportunity based only on merit.
+For instance, substantive equality includes that jobs are distributed according to the race and gender proportions of the whole population.

-Formal equality of opportunity does not imply substantive equality of opportunity.
-Firing any employee who gets pregnant is formally equal, but substantively it hurts women more.
+Equality before the law describes where the law does not discriminate explicitly based on protected identity such as gender or race.
+Equality before the law does not imply Formal equality of opportunity or substantive equality.
+If firing any pregnant employee is legal, it would meet Equality before the law but would violate both Formal equality of opportunity and substantive equality.

-Substantive inequality is often more difficult to address.
+Formal equality of opportunity is often more difficult to measure.
 A political party that formally allows anyone to join, but meets in a non-wheelchair-accessible building far from public transit, substantively discriminates against both young and old members as they are less likely to be able-bodied car-owners.
 However, if the party raises membership dues in order to afford a better building, it discourages poor members instead.
 A workplace in which it is difficult for persons with special needs and disabilities to perform can considered as a type of substantive inequality, although job restructuring activities can be done to make it easier for disabled persons to succeed.
 Grade-cutoff university admission is formally fair, but if in practice it overwhelmingly picks women and graduates of expensive user-fee schools, it is substantively unfair to men and the poor.
 The unfairness has already taken place and the university can choose to try to counterbalance it, but it likely can not single-handedly make pre-university opportunities equal.
 Social mobility and the Great Gatsby curve are often used as an indicator of substantive equality of opportunity.

 Both equality concepts say that it is unfair and inefficient if extraneous factors rule people's lives.
 Both accept as fair inequality based on relevant, meritocratic factors.
 They differ in the scope of the methods used to promote them.
+The difference between the two equality concepts is also referred to as Dilemma of Difference.